 Although divorce is an event that no one wants to plan for, it can happen to anyone.
 You’ve probably seen the statistics: by some measures, nearly half of all marriages in the U.S. now end in divorce.
 What’s more, the number of couples age 50 and over calling it quits has more than tripled since 1990, and forecasts suggest that number will surge even higher over the coming decade.

 Those in the midst of divorce often feel overwhelmed by the onslaught of changes and decisions confronting them — all at a time when they may not have the emotional capacity to think clearly about the future.
 Those lacking an investment background often feel particularly uncertain about their financial footing.
 For some, this may be the first time they are in charge of a large amount of assets, making it all the more intimidating to find themselves wholly responsible for securing their financial futures.
 They may feel especially defenseless in this area because admitting their lack of knowledge can put them in a vulnerable position before they’ve had a chance to develop a strong, trust-based relationship with their financial advisor.

-Ever mindful of how overwhelming it can be to take control of one’s finances before, during and after a divorce, our Investment Counselors partner with such clients and break the process down to a series of manageable steps.
+Ever mindful of how overwhelming it can be to take control of one’s finances before, during and after a divorce, our Private Wealth Advisor partner with such clients and break the process down to a series of manageable steps.
 At each stage, our goal is to empower clients to make decisions that help support a secure financial future.

 We have significant experience in working with clients in the midst of divorce and generally recommend that they consider the following steps:

 One of the first actions is making sure the right professional advisement team is in place.
 Different clients have varying needs, but this team usually consists of a trust and estate lawyer, a certified public accountant, an insurance agent and an experienced investment professional.